 More need fulfillment with various partners

-Only boundaries that are previously agreed on by both partners
+Only boundaries that both partners previously agreed on

-No pressure to be each other’s main resources
+No pressure to be each other’s primary resources

 Heighten focus and communication about needs and wants